aaouy/leaftask/README.md

 # Leaftask
 A simple full-stack todolist application.
+- **Frontend**: HTML, CSS and JS.
+- **Backend**: Django Rest Framework and PostgreSQL.
+- **Deployment**: AWS (Backend: Fargate, Frontend: S3 and CloudFront)

-The Frontend was made using HTML, CSS and JS while the backend was made with the Django Rest Framework and PostgreSQL.
-The application is deployed on AWS and can be visited via the URL: https://leaftask.click/
+The website can be visited via the URL: https://leaftask.click/

+## Running Locally With Docker

-This repository can be cloned and run via the Docker command `docker compose up --build`.
+This repository can be cloned and run via the Docker command:

+`docker compose up --build`.

 Please ensure Docker is installed on your computer beforehand.

+## Environment Variables

 The environment variables that must be set before running are:
 - `DJANGO_ENV`: This should have a value of `production` or `development`